15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 Cons:

-• Flat back design in comparison to the comfortable grips on the Retroid Pocket 5.
+• Flat back design in comparison to the more comfortable grips on newer Retroid models.

 The Retroid Pocket 4 Pro preceded the release of the RP5.
-Compared to it it doesn’t have the convenient grips on the back, which can be an issue for some.
-Its 4.7-inch IPS display is also a treat, although it’s not really comparable to the OLED on the RP5.
+Compared to the RP5, it doesn’t have the convenient grips on the back, which can be an issue for some.
+Its 4.7-inch IPS display is also a treat, although it’s not really comparable to the OLED on the RP5 and RP6.

-Running with the Mediatek Dimensity 1100 as its main chipset, it’s also one of the top performers out there.
-It handles everything up to late Dreamcast/PSP and a large slice of PS2/GameCube games at native speed, even being able to run many Switch titles with varying degrees of success (some more advanced 3D titles will cause some framedrops as expected).
+Running with the MediaTek Dimensity 1100 as its main chipset, it’s still one of the better performers in its size class.
+It handles everything up to late Dreamcast/PSP and a large slice of PS2/GameCube games at native speed, even being able to run some lighter Switch titles with varying degrees of success.
+As always, the more advanced 3D titles will require more patience and setting tweaks.

 TRIMUI Smart Pro

-An ultra-sleek, Vita-like handheld focused on the PS1/GBA gaming era with a gorgeous screen and quite a few custom firmware options.
+An ultra-sleek, Vita-like handheld focused on the PS1/GBA gaming era with a gorgeous screen and good community support.

 Pros: